nishantsah08/public_html/docs/00_FIRST_RELEASE_PLAN_CALL_RECORDING.md

     *   `POST /v1/contacts`: To manually create a new contact.
     *   `GET /v1/contacts/{id}`: To retrieve the full details and interaction history of a single contact.
     *   `PUT /v1/contacts/{id}`: To update a contact's information.
-4.  **Implement E.164 Normalization:** Upgrade the system to handle international phone numbers by default.
-All incoming phone numbers will be parsed and stored in the robust E.164 standard format, as defined in the `10_customer_interaction_and_call_management_bill.yaml`.
+4.  **Implement Transcription and Analysis Strategy:** Implement the sophisticated, multi-provider transcription waterfall and the role-based analysis rules as defined in the `10_customer_interaction_and_call_management_bill.yaml`.
 5.  **Automated Testing:** Create and run automated tests for all new endpoints, verifying the contact creation, call linking, and data retrieval logic.

 ---